Miguel Rojas Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have the 21st-ranked team ERA across all MLB pitching staffs (4.57).
+- The Diamondbacks have a 4.60 team ERA that ranks 22nd across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.